TimothyMcCormick/fs-journal/quizzes/week06.md

 **7.** What is the difference between the `AppState` and the state object within a component?
 <!-- enter you answer in the space below -->
 ```
+state is copy of the AppState
 ```
 **9.** What is the responsibility of `Services` in our Vue projects?
 <!-- enter you answer in the space below -->
 ```
+To create functions to utilize our crud methods communicating with an api.
 ```
 **10.** Which file contains the root element of your Vue project?
 <!-- enter you answer in the space below -->
 ```
+App.vue
 ```
 **11.** The ______ tag is used to alter the styling of your entire Vue project.
 Adding the ______ attribute to this tag will limit it to just the component it exists.
 Fill in the blank.
 <!-- enter you answer in the space below -->